feliciaL3/LAB5/README.md

 *If there will be no more money, cars or drivers, the company will close.

+*If the company will be closed, the director will leave.

 *One day, randomly generated, the company can close and the simulation can stop then.